 This trait causes mhoats to lack the plating that normally covers the body, mhoats with this trait are less protected from the natural elements than their fellows.
 When this trait occurs in aquatics specifically, they tend to stick to shallow waters or live primarily in aquatic settlements, since their plating is normally protection against the water pressure of deeper waters.

-*Aquatic mhoats with the shell-less trait by default will have the no vents mutation trait.
+Aquatic mhoats with the Shell-less trait by default will have the No Vents trait.

 Mhoats with this goo type appear to have a second color of goo filling the insides of their bodies, this can be present over their entire body or only in sections.
 If done in sections, these can be shaped to resemble simple objects like stars, hearts, and other small recognizable shapes.